cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     If you suspect this is happening to you, go to the "About" tab, scroll down and select the "reset worker" link at the bottom of the page.

+-   On old versions of iOS, the file picker may gray out some file types.
+You can work around this by selecting "Don't restrict file picker" in the settings.
 :::

 :::div{.feature-native-app}